Medalist Diversified REIT, Inc - GuruFocus.com

 Forward Looking Statements

 This press release contains statements that are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 Forward looking statements are statements that are not historical, including statements regarding management’s intentions, beliefs, expectations, representations, plans or predictions of the future, and are typically identified by such words as "believe," "expect," "anticipate," "intend," "estimate," "may," "will," "should" and "could."
 Because such statements include risks, uncertainties and contingencies, actual results may differ materially from those expressed or implied by such forward looking statements.
-These forward-looking statements are based upon the Company’s present expectations, but these statements are not guaranteed to occur, including, without limitation, with respect to the completion of the proposed public offering on the terms described or at all.
+These forward-looking statements are based upon the Company’s present expectations, but these statements are not guaranteed to occur, including, without limitation, statements about the Company’s ability to regain compliance with the Minimum Bid Price Requirement, the Company’s plans to consider implementing available options to regain compliance with the Minimum Bid Price Requirement, and the Company’s intention to appeal any future delisting determination.
 Furthermore, the Company disclaims any obligation to publicly update or revise any forward-looking statement to reflect changes in underlying assumptions or factors, of new information, data or methods, future events or other changes.
 Investors should not place undue reliance upon forward-looking statements.
-For further discussion of the factors that could affect outcomes, please refer to the "Risk Factors" section of the prospectus dated June 21, 2021 and its accompanying prospectus supplement dated November 17, 2021, and in the Company’s subsequent annual and periodic reports and other documents filed with the SEC, copies of which are available on the SEC’s website, www.sec.gov.
+For further discussion of the factors that could affect outcomes, please refer to the Company’s annual and other periodic reports and other documents filed with the SEC, copies of which are available on the SEC’s website, www.sec.gov.